navattic.identify({ email: user.email })

 The deal desk workflow transforms chaotic exception handling into a systematic, repeatable process.
 Each step eliminates friction while maintaining the necessary checks that protect your business from bad deals.

-1. Intake and Qualification
+1. Managing Deal Intake and Qualification

 When a sales rep submits a deal, the first step is assessment—identifying what makes this deal non-standard and determining which approvals it requires.
 This might involve custom pricing below standard thresholds, payment terms extending beyond normal cycles, or contractual obligations that deviate from template agreements.
 The intake process categorizes the deal, flags potential risks, and routes it to the appropriate review track based on predefined criteria.

-2. Cross-Functional Review
+2. Conducting a Cross-Functional Review

 Once categorized, the deal enters parallel review streams where each stakeholder evaluates their domain—critical since over 11 stakeholders now participate in B2B purchases.
 Legal examines contract modifications for liability exposure.
 Finance analyzes the pricing structure and verifies that discounts fall within approved parameters.
 Security and compliance teams assess whether customer requirements can be met without creating operational or regulatory risks.
 This concurrent review—rather than sequential handoffs—dramatically reduces cycle time.

-3. Approvals and Finalization
+3. Securing Approvals and Finalizing the Deal

 After reviews are complete, the deal desk consolidates feedback and manages the approval chain.
 Modern software automates routing based on deal parameters—a 15% discount might only need sales management approval, while a 30% discount requires CFO sign-off.
 Stakeholders receive notifications with all relevant context, and their approval status is tracked in real-time.

-4. Handoff to Delivery
+4. Ensuring a Smooth Handoff to Delivery

 Once all approvals are secured, the deal desk ensures a clean handoff to implementation teams.
 This includes finalizing documentation, transferring all deal-specific requirements to delivery managers, and establishing tracking mechanisms for any custom commitments made during negotiations.

-Must-Have Features in Modern Deal Desk Software
+Essential Features for Your Deal Desk Software

 Not all deal desk platforms are created equal.
 The difference between basic tools and sophisticated solutions often determines whether your deal desk becomes a strategic asset or just another system to manage.